This article was updated on November 26th, 2025.

 You can test this by doing a search for your business, then clicking to your website from the search results in one tab while viewing the report in another.
 (You may have to use incognito browsing, depending on your GA filters and settings.)

-If you can’t see traffic when you know for sure you clicked to the site from organic search results, then you likely need to fix or replace your GA tracking code.
-Someone may have modified the site code while editing content, adding other marketing tracking codes, or configuring Google Tag Manager.
+If you can’t see traffic when you or your coworkers have clicked to the site from results on Google or another search engine, then you may need to fix or replace your GA tracking code.
+Someone may have edited the site code while doing another task and accidentally erased or modified the tracker.

 4. Seek Google Algorithm Updates

-Search online to see if Google released a broad core algorithm update and if so, what it was focused on.
-If it was about content quality, page speed, questionable backlinks, or trustworthiness, you have your work cut out for you to improve your content or your website as a whole.
+Search online to see if Google just released a broad core algorithm update and if so, what it was focused on.
+If it was about content quality, page speed, questionable backlinks, or trustworthiness and nothing else on this list is the culprit, you have a pretty big task ahead.
+Bouncing back IS possible, but it will require improving your content or your website as a whole.

 5. Investigate Google Bugs

 Search online to see if Google Search Console is experiencing a bug that impacts tracking website clicks.
-GSC bugs are fairly common, and the SEO community will have published numerous articles and tweets complaining about any known issue.
+GSC bugs are fairly common, and when one happens the SEO community will have published numerous articles and tweets complaining about it.
 Google Analytics is less likely to be buggy, but never say never.

-Google Trends can help you see if topics that normally lead customers to your site have plummeted in interest, or if there’s a hot political, seasonal, or global topic that’s likely to have stolen your audience’s interest away from your content.
+Google Trends can help you see if topics that normally lead customers to your site have plummeted in interest, or if there’s a hot political, seasonal, or global topic that’s stolen your audience’s interest away from your content.

-This is even easier to do if you can use an SEO tool to see which keywords drive the most traffic to your site each month, and plug those words into Google Trends.
+Using Google Trends to investigate a traffic drop is even better if you can also use an SEO tool to see which keywords drive the most visits to your site each month, and plug those words into Google Trends.
 Speaking of which…

 7. Use an SEO Tool

 Tools like SEMRush or Ahrefs can help you see if you’ve experienced a drop in ranking for a valuable, high-traffic keyword.
-These tools let you sort your keywords by ‘difference’, which is a change in ranking.
-Reverse-order sorting will show you the keywords that have lost position.
+These tools show you new and lost keywords, as well as increased and decreased positions for terms.
+There are usually several ways to find the same results, using different reports.

-Using this information you can see which URL was ranking for that search, and determine whether you accidentally undid existing optimizations by editing content, Or, perhaps there’s something technically wrong with the page.
+Using this information you can see which page or post was ranking for that search, and determine why it abruptly lost traction.
+Maybe you accidentally undid existing optimizations by editing content.
+Or, perhaps there’s something technically wrong with the page.
+Much less likely, it could also be tied to point #4 on this list: a Google algorithm update may have suddenly flagged it as spammy or low-quality.

 8. Look Up Your Product or Service

-Do an online search as if you were a customer, and see if you’ve dropped in ranking – either dropping off page one or falling lower on page one.
+Do an online search as if you were a customer, and see if you’ve dropped in ranking – either dropping off of page one or falling to a lower position on page one.
 This is a workaround if you don’t have access to an SEO tool (although many offer limited free accounts!).

 The reason for your organic traffic drop may not be something wrong with your page or strategy at all, but instead be that a competitor did something awesome and is now outranking you.